Note: The links below will

 to begin Wednesday.

-A Delta III
+A Boeing Delta III

 to test booster operations.
 The new model's two missions have both ended in

-failure, and Boeing is out to of Delta III, the largest rocket they make.
+the reliability of Delta III, the largest rocket they make.
 Weather at

-21 August 2000 - The will be dedicated this week.
-The ’s newest
+21 August 2000 - The world's

 is taller than the Statue of Liberty!

-Did than previously thought?
+form billions of years earlier than previously thought?

-A cold war relic - a in North Dakota - has been demolished according to
+ICBM launch site in North Dakota - has been demolished according to

 treaty.

-Latest Shuttle Status report .
+Latest Shuttle Status report here.
 NASA states:

 At Kennedy Space Center, Fla., the seven-member STS-106 crew completed the